-Anyone who’s ever filled out any type of tournament bracket will immediately recognize the inherent design challenges that come with optimizing that experience for a mobile device.
+Anyone who’s ever filled out a tournament bracket will immediately recognize the inherent design challenges that come with optimizing that experience for a mobile device.
 Namely, the native shape and layout of a typical bracket are entirely unsuited for the mobile screen – too wide to fit in the portrait view and too small to see in the landscape view.
 The typical mobile experience for filling out a bracket is a frustrating pinch & zoom nightmare that leads to as many mobile users abandoning as users completing their brackets.

 We realized that we needed to redesign the whole mobile Bracket Challenge experience from the ground up.
 Following Purpose-Driven Design, our solution was to introduce a dynamically animated bracket.
-This elegantly compact design hinged on bracket modules that could expand and collapse to either allow users to focus solely on the area of the bracket in which they were currently working or have a full overview of their entire bracket.
+This elegantly compact design centered on bracket modules that could expand and collapse to either allow users to focus solely on the area of the bracket in which they were currently working or have a full overview of their entire bracket.

 To achieve a final design that could reliably accommodate the ways in which most mobile users would expect to complete a bracket, we brought prototypes of the design to NHL games around New York City and live-tested our ideas with real fans.
-We also got to see some really great hockey games.

-One of the principal backend design challenges was to stand up a server configuration that could withstand a massive influx of traffic within a very limited window.
+One of the principal backend design challenges was to stand up a server configuration that could withstand a formidable influx of traffic within a very limited window.
 Once the playoff pairings for the NHL playoffs are announced, there are only a few days before the first game.
 Once games begin, fans can no longer submit or alter their brackets.
 We needed to be sure that the millions of fans who wanted to participate could do so within those few days.
 We tested and fine-tuned rigorously to get this right.